Content code

 Corps

-To better control the Indigenous population, the Canadian government, with Alexander Mackenzie at the helm, adopted the Indian Act in 1876.
-This law applied to members of First Nations, but not the Métis or the Inuit.
-The purpose of the Indian Act was to force Indigenous peoples into Canadian society by assimilating them.
+The purpose of the Indian Act was to force the integration of Indigenous peoples into Canadian society by assimilating them.
 Under this law, “Registered Indians” (Indigenous peoples) were considered minors, meaning they were not recognized as adults.
 This meant that they did not have the same rights as Canadian men and women.
 The government managed many of their affairs, including their land.
-They were made dependent on the Canadian government.
-The government used this dependency to control and assimilate the First Nations peoples.
+They found themselves in a state of dependency on the Canadian government.
+The government used this relationship of dependency to achieve its goal and assimilate the First Nations peoples.

 Second column